craigfay/brain_forest/markdown/Euclid's Elements.md

 Proposition 2 of Book 12 states: Circles are to each other as squares on the diameters.
 We would say that the area of a circle is proportional to the square of it's radius.
 Euclid knew that this should be demonstrated, and employed [[Eudoxus|Eudoxus' theory of exhaustion]].

 ## The 5 Platonic Solids
-This part of the text culminates in a description of the 5 platonic solids:
+This part of the text culminates in a description of the 5 [[Platonic Solids]].

 - Tetrahedron
 - Cube
 - Octahedron